-1. The upset price for the taxable property is: dollars (\$).
-The upset price is the lowest price for which the taxable property will be sold.

-2. The public tender [auction], including the conditions that are attached to the acceptance of an offer, shall be conducted in accordance with the procedures prescribed by the Council of the Shxwha:y Village First Nation as set out in this notice.

-3. If at the public tender [auction] there is no bid that is equal to or greater than the upset price, the First Nation will be deemed to have purchased the right to an assignment of the taxable property for the amount of the upset price.
+- 1. The upset price for the taxable property is: \\\\\ dollars (\$\\\\).
+The upset price is the lowest price for which the taxable property will be sold. - 2.
+The public tender [auction], including the conditions that are attached to the acceptance of an offer, shall be conducted in accordance with the procedures prescribed by the Council of the Kanaka Bar Indian Band as set out in this notice. - 3.
+If at the public tender [auction] there is no bid that is equal to or greater than the upset price, Kanaka will be deemed to have purchased the right to an assignment of the taxable property for the amount of the upset price.

-4. The debtor may redeem the right to an assignment of the taxable property by paying to the First Nation the amount of the upset price plus three percent (3%), any time within three (3) months after the holding of the public tender [auction] in respect of the taxable property (referred to as the "redemption period").
-Where the right to an assignment is redeemed, the First Nation will, without delay, repay to the bidder the amount of the bid.

-5. A sale of a right to an assignment of taxable property by public tender [auction] is not complete, and no assignment of the taxable property will be made, until the expiration of the redemption period.
-If the right to an assignment of the taxable property is not redeemed within the redemption period, then on the expiration of the redemption period, the First Nation will assign the taxable property to the highest bidder or to itself as the deemed purchaser, as applicable.
-The taxable property will not be assigned to any person or entity who would not have been capable under the Indian Act or the First Nations Land Management Act, as the case may be, of obtaining the interest or right constituting the taxable property.

-6. Council of the Shxwha: y Village First Nation will, without delay, notify the Minister of Indian Affairs and Northern Development in writing of the sale of a right to an assignment of the taxable property and of any redemption of the right to assignment of the taxable property.

-7. The tax administrator will register an assignment of the taxable property in every registry in which the taxable property is registered at the time of the assignment.

-8. An assignment of the taxable property operates

-(a) as a transfer to the bidder from the debtor of the taxable property, without an attestation or proof of execution, and

-(b) to extinguish all the right, title and interest of every previous holder of the taxable property, or those claiming under a previous holder, and all claims, demands, payments, charges, liens, judgments, mortgages and encumbrances of every type, and whether or not registered, subsisting at the time the assignment is registered, except an easement, restrictive covenant, building scheme or right-of-way registered against the interest in land.

-9. Upon assignment of the taxable property, the debtor will be required to immediately vacate the taxable property, and any rights or interests held by the debtor in the taxable property, including the improvements, will be transferred in full to the purchaser.
+- 4. The debtor may redeem the right to an assignment of the taxable property by paying to Kanaka the amount of the upset price plus three percent (3%), any time within three (3) months after the holding of the public tender [auction] in respect of the taxable property (referred to as the "redemption period").
+Where the right to an assignment is redeemed, Kanaka will, without delay, repay to the bidder the amount of the bid. - 5.
+A sale of a right to an assignment of taxable property by public tender [auction] is not complete, and no assignment of the taxable property will be made, until the expiration of the redemption period.
+If the right to an assignment of the taxable property is not redeemed within the redemption period, then on the expiration of the redemption period, Kanaka will assign the taxable property to the highest bidder or to itself as the deemed purchaser, as applicable.
+The taxable property will not be assigned to any person or entity who would not have been capable under the Indian Act or the First Nations Land Management Act, as the case may be, of obtaining the interest or right constituting the taxable property. - 6.
+Council of the Kanaka Bar Indian Band will, without delay, notify the Minister of Indian Affairs and Northern Development in writing of the sale of a right to an assignment of the taxable property and of any redemption of the right to assignment of the taxable property. - 7.
+The tax administrator will register an assignment of the taxable property in every registry in which the taxable property is registered at the time of the assignment. - 8.
+An assignment of the taxable property operates - (a) as a transfer to the bidder from the debtor of the taxable property, without an attestation or proof of execution, and - (b) to extinguish all the right, title and interest of every previous holder of the taxable property, or those claiming under a previous holder, and all claims, demands, payments, charges, liens, judgments, mortgages and encumbrances of every type, and whether or not registered, subsisting at the time the assignment is registered, except an easement, restrictive covenant, building scheme or right-ofway registered against the interest in land. - 9.
+Upon assignment of the taxable property, the debtor will be required to immediately vacate the taxable property, and any rights or interests held by the debtor in the taxable property, including the improvements, will be transferred in full to the purchaser.

-10. The proceeds of sale of the taxable property will be paid first to the First Nation, then to any other holders of registered interests in the taxable property in order of their priority at law.
-Any moneys in excess of these amounts will be paid to the debtor in accordance with the Shxwha:y Village First Nation Property Taxation Law, 2015.
+10. The proceeds of sale of the taxable property will be paid first to Kanaka, then to any other holders of registered interests in the taxable property in order of their priority at law.
+Any moneys in excess of these amounts will be paid to the debtor in accordance with the Kanaka Bar Indian Band Property Taxation Law, 2015.